dsakurai/Python-Rust-DevContainer/README.md

 A minimalist template for calling Rust from Python.
-The projectis run on DevContainer.
+The project runs on a DevContainer.

 Note: the Rust code is built by running `.devcontainer/postCreateCommand.sh` automatically.
 If the build fails, you can inspect that file.